alifruliarso/feedly-cassandra/README.md

     SimpleEntity e = dao.get("myKey");

 See `CassandraDaoBaseTest` for more involved operations, like secondary index lookups, range finds, partial object retrievals, partial collection retrievals, and more.
-As another quick example, if we had a range index defined on anInt, here's how to do a range find for all entities with an anInt value between 0 and 2 (inclusive):
+As another quick example, if we had a range index defined on anInt, here's how to find for all entities with an anInt value between 0 and 2 (inclusive):

     SimpleEntity start = new SimpleEntity(), end = new SimpleEntity();
     start.setAnInt(0);